hreynier/learn-cpp/README.md

 clang++ -o main -ggdb chapter-04/q-02/main.cpp -std=c++23 -pedantic-errors -Werror -Wunused-variable
 ```

 I'm not familiar with tools like `CMake` yet, so just doing this simple solution for now.
-In the future, I hope to make this more robus and simple.
+In the future, I hope to make this more robust and simple.